Nutritionist (Dietitian)

 University of Vermont – College of Agriculture and Life Sciences

-The four-year bachelor’s of science in dietetics, nutrition, and food sciences at the University of Vermont College of Agriculture and Life Sciences is a flexible degree program.
+The four-year bachelor’s of science in dietetics, nutrition, and food sciences at the University of Vermont College of Agriculture and Life Sciences is a flexible program.
 While students must complete a required set of core courses, they also have the opportunity to take elective classes that align with their unique interests.
 To gain hands-on skills all students are required to complete one to three credits of practicum coursework where they work in the local community.

-Graduates of this program are eligible to sit for the registered dietitian nutritionist (RDN) exam.
+Graduates of this program are not eligible to sit for the registered dietitian nutritionist (RDN) exam.
 Students can enroll in this program by declaring their major after admission to the University of Vermont.

 • Location: Burlington, VT